sumitbhimte/Tic-Tac-Toe-Game/README.md

 2. It is useful for Java Developers to write and run repeatable tests.
 3. JUnit is an open source framework, which is used for writing and running tests.
 4. Provides annotations to identify test methods.

-Provides assertions for testing expected results.
+5. Provides assertions for testing expected results.
-Provides test runners for running tests.
+6 .Provides test runners for running tests.
-JUnit tests allow you to write codes faster, which increases quality.
+7. JUnit tests allow you to write codes faster, which increases quality.
-JUnit is elegantly simple.
+8. JUnit is elegantly simple.
 It is less complex and takes less time.
-JUnit tests can be run automatically and they check their own results and provide immediate feedback.
+9. JUnit tests can be run automatically and they check their own results and provide immediate feedback.
-There’s no need to manually combbining through a report of test results.
+10. There’s no need to manually combbining through a report of test results.
-JUnit tests can be organized into test suites containing test cases and even other test suites.
+11. JUnit tests can be organized into test suites containing test cases and even other test suites.
-JUnit shows test progress in a bar that is green if the test is running smoothly, and it turns red when a test fails.
+12. JUnit shows test progress in a bar that is green if the test is running smoothly, and it turns red when a test fails.